Wedlease: Wedlease analysis

-Cultural Viability of Wedleases
+Cultural viability

 According to Forbes, just under half (43%) of all first marriages in the United States end in divorce; second and third marriages have 60% and 73% divorce rates, respectively.

 More couples are cohabitating before marriage than did previous generations, and according to the CDC, Americans are getting married later in life, if at all.
 As of 2021, a record-high 25% of 40-year-olds in the United States had never been married.
 Millennials and Gen Z are far more open to signing prenups than previous generations.
 The wedlease model could be popular amongst those already cohabitating before marriage, those cautious of marriage, and those already signing prenuptial agreements.

 Divorce is getting more expensive, its cost having gone up between 10 and 30% since the year 2000, accounting for inflation.
 The average cost of a divorce in 2025 in the United States is $11,300 and the median cost is $7,000, according to Martindale-Rolo Research; disputed divorces and divorces with children are higher.
 The potential for a marital lease to quietly expire with no added costs for families may make it an enticing alternative to traditional marriage and its impending divorce fees.

 Divorce affects demographic groups differently.
 For example, lesbian marriages divorce at nearly twice the rate of heterosexual couples.
 According to the CDC, separated white women are much more likely (91 percent) to divorce after three years of separation, compared with separated Hispanic women (77 percent) and separated Black women (67 percent).
 The rate of “gray divorces,” divorces of those 65 and older, is on the rise; the rate of divorce for this demographic has tripled between 1990 and 2021.
 The expiration of a wedlease may be preferable to traditional divorce for one or more of these demographics.
 A wedlease could support women, particularly women of color, who may relinquish substantial resources when they forgo the legal divorce process.

 More than half of young Americans still want to get married, and men and women desire marriage at relatively equal rates.
 Yet these numbers are on a downward trend, with fewer young Americans desiring to be married than previous generations.
 This has been flagged as an issue by some politicians and thought leaders like Bradley Wilcox, author of Get Married.
 A wedlease may incentivize more people to trial marriage who would have otherwise been dissuaded.

 In summary, a short-term marriage lease may reduce divorce costs (both financial and emotional) in a country with relatively high divorce rates while simultaneously encouraging couples who might otherwise forgo marriage to give it a try.